erwindev/college-app-tracker/README.md

 $ gradle initdb initschema flywayMigrate -i
 ```

+Note: You will need to update the PG_USER and PG_PASSWORD setting to your own.

 After a successful initialization process, you should be able login to your database using the following credenditals:

 jdburl = jdbc:postgresql://localhost:5432/college